Six Exclusive NHL Games This Week on ABC, ESPN+, Disney+ and Hulu

 |The Point

-The Point, hosted by Arda Öcal alongside AJ Mleczko, cover top storylines from around the league.
+The Point, hosted by John Buccigross alongside Ray Ferraro and Emily Kaplan, cover top storylines from around the league.

 |7:30 p.m.